prantlf/web-xeyes/README.md

 [![prantlf/web-xeyes](http://dockeri.co/image/prantlf/web-xeyes)](https://hub.docker.com/repository/docker/prantlf/web-xeyes/)

-Shows a pair of eyes following movements of the mouse cursor on the page.
-A [WebComponent] showing the same picture as the [xeyes] tool from [X.Org] tools.
+A [Web Component] showing a pair of eyes following movements of the mouse cursor on the page, like the [xeyes] from [X.Org] tools.

 ![Example](./example.gif)